 In October Rob Coates stood down as Chairman, to be succeeded by Carolyn Farler.

 Over the next few years with help from SSDC, Sport England and The Croquet Association we gradually replaced all our old ground maintenance machinery and club mallets.
 We spent many long hours improving the condition of the grass on our lawns.
 We provided match-standard equipment for our three lawns.
+This was the first year we entered a team into the South West Federation League under the captaincy of Kath Senior.

-In it the second year of the SW Federation GC League Dowlish Wake reached the finals, ultimately being beaten by Palace (Wells) 15-5.
+In the second year of the SW Federation GC League Dowlish Wake reached the finals, ultimately being beaten by Palace (Wells) 15-5.
 A great achievement for such a small club.

 We entered a second team in the SW Federation League